 Continuing professional education (CPE).
 An integral part of the lifelong learning required to provide competent service to the public.
-The set of activities that enables CPAs to maintain and improve their professional competence.
+The set of activities that enables CPAs to maintain or improve their professional competence.

 CPE credit.
-Fifty minutes of participation in a program of learning.
+Fifty minutes of participation in a program of learning equals one CPE credit.

 CPE program sponsor.
-The individual or organization responsible for issuing the certificate of completion and maintaining the documentation required by the Statement on Standards for Continuing Professional Education (CPE) Programs (Standards).
-This term may include associations of CPAs, whether formal or informal, as well as employers who offer in-house programs.
+The individual or organization responsible for issuing the certificate of completion and maintaining the documentation required by the Statement on Standards for Continuing Professional Education (CPE) Programs.